fobo66/fobo66.github.io/_posts/2020-09-04-opengl-graphics-guide.md

 [Official guide](https://developer.android.com/develop/ui/views/graphics/opengl) contains a lot of info on how to draw some stuff.

 Android also has support for [Vulkan](https://vulkan.org/), which is a successor of the OpenGL with better performance.
 But it's more complex and you are only able to work with it through [C++ and NDK](https://developer.android.com/ndk/guides/graphics/getting-started), so I would not cover it here.
+There is a good [video](https://youtu.be/C7OjI7CpjLw) with comparison of Vulkan and OpenGL.

 ## AGSL